mpangrazzi/parse-chat-kata/README.md

 A Python solution of [parse-chat-kata](https://github.com/wonderflow-bv/parse-chat-kata).

-**Note**: This is a very basic solution where "Customer" is always the customer name and "Agent" is always the agent name (according to each step examples).
+**Note**: This is a basic solution which doesn't handle (yet) a complex case Step 7 with surnames AND missing semicolons

 ## Setup